Launch posts, architecture explainers, and operator guidance for the AI Authority Runtime.

 AI Governance Glossary: 40+ Terms Defined

 AI governance has its own vocabulary.
-Intent, authority token, domain pack, MIR, fail-closed, risk score, evidence bundle -- here are 40-plus terms defined clearly and precisely so everyone speaks the same language.
+Intent, authority token, domain pack, Open Intent Layer, fail-closed, risk score, evidence bundle -- here are 40-plus terms defined clearly and precisely so everyone speaks the same language.

 The Future of AI Agent Governance